 Make it Bacon Broccoli Cheese Soup

-Everything is better with bacon.
-This is my wife’s addiction.
-Chop three strips of bacon into 1/2 inch squares and fry until done.
+My wife thinks everything is better with bacon.
+Chop three strips of bacon into ½ inch squares and fry until done.
 Drain and add along with the cheese.

 This is "cooking for two," so this is a smaller recipe.
 It makes about 6 cups total, and that fits nicely in a 3-4 quart crock pot.
 You can use a bigger crock pot.
 FYI, 4 cups equal one quart.